LikithRahul/LikithRahul/README.md

 Java Developer
 --------------

-Java developer with an MS in Computer Science from UC Santa Cruz.
+I'm a Software Engineer pursuing a Master's degree in Computer Science & Engineering from the University of California, Santa Cruz.
+Over the course of my three-year career at Manhattan Associates, I have developed a strong skill set in Java, Spring, Spring Boot, MySQL, Docker, RabbitMQ, and the ELK stack, specializing in warehouse management software.

 * 🌍  I'm based in San Jose